Azure/open-service-broker-azure/docs/quickstart.md

 helm install azure/wordpress --name quickstart
 ```

-The **NOTES** section of the output provides instructions for monitoring the
-deployment's progress.
-Since, the output assumes that you will have a public IP
-address, and we are using Minikube locally, use the following command to tell when
-WordPress is ready:
+Use the following command to tell when WordPress is ready:

 ```console
 $ kubectl get deploy/quickstart-wordpress -w